 - Preheat the oven to 400F degrees.
-Cover the rolls with aluminum foil and bake for about 25 minutes, until they are golden and the berries are bubbling.
+Cover the rolls with aluminum foil and bake for about 25 minutes, until they are golden.
 Transfer the pan to a rack to cool for about 15 minutes.

 - Make The Glaze: In a small bowl, whisk the confectioner’s sugar, heavy cream, and vanilla until smooth.
 Add more sugar or cream, depending how thick you want the glaze.
 Pour glaze over the rolls and serve warm.

 *I suggest using Red Star Platinum yeast.
 This will cut the rising time down significantly.
 About 1 hour for the first rise and 1 hour for the second rise.

 *Shortcut: Omit first 6 ingredients from filling recipe and use 3/4 cup yellow cake mix instead.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Birthday morning breakfast?
 Yes!

 The homemade cake batter filling recipe makes a little bit more than what you will use for today’s cinnamon rolls.
 I suggest using the extras to make my Cake Batter Rice Krispie Treats.